 Burmese cats share a very rich and interesting history.
 This domestic cat breed has its roots in the Thai-Burma border; however, they were developed in Britain and the United States.

 Dr. Thompson was in Tibet when he first saw this short-haired dark brown cat.
-He was deeply inspired by the beauty and personality of this cat breed.
+He was deeply inspired by the beauty and the personality of this cat breed.
 To study the breed’s characteristics, Dr. took Wong Mau to America.